Configuration Spaces of Manifolds with Boundary: Graphical models -- recollections

 \begin{remark} In~\cite{CamposWillwacher2016}, the notation $\Graphs_{M}$ was used for the dual of what we call $\Graphs_{M}$, and $^{*}\Graphs_{M}$ was used for what we call $\Graphs_{M}$.
 We exchanged the notations to be coherent with the rest of the paper, where cooperads/comodules appear far more often than their duals. \end{remark}

 As a vector space, $\Graphs_M(n)$ is spanned by graphs with $n$ labeled external vertices and an unspecified number of indistinguishable internal vertices such that every vertex is decorated by an element of the unital symmetric algebra of the reduced cohomology of $M$, $S(\tilde H(M))$, under the condition that there are no connected components without external vertices.
+A typical element of $\Graphs_{M}(n)$ is represented in the following picture, where black vertices are internal, the others are external, and the decorations are denoted by dotted edges (with the $\omega_{i} \in S(\tilde{H}(M))$):

 The degree of a graph is $(m-1)\#\text{edges}-m\#\text{int. vertices} + \text{deg. of decorations}$ and the commutative product is given by the union of graphs with superposition of external vertices.